-13. The development charges set out in Schedule "A" to this by-law shall be adjusted annually on the anniversary date of this by-law coming into force and effect, without amendment to this by-law, in accordance with the most recent available twelve month change in the Statistics Canada Quarterly, "Building Construction Price Indexes".
+13. The development charges set out in Schedule "A" to this by-law shall be adjusted annually on January 1st, without amendment to this by-law, in accordance with the most recent available twelve month change in the Statistics Canada Quarterly, "Building Construction Price Indexes".